-- Per C/S, alert message sent based on country code and beacon location - Sent when the alert is located outside the SRR of country of registration - The USMCC distributes an NOCR to a US RCC when it first receives a located alert for the alert site, and - The alert is for a US-coded beacon but not in a US SRR, or - The alert is for a non-US-coded beacon for a country supported by a US RCC (e.g., Bahamas), but not in that country's SRR - Allows US RCC to ensure that there is a SAR response for (US) beacon - Caution: If NOCR from a MEO alert and the beacon location is serviced by a LEOSAR/GEOSAR only MCC, the alert may not be sent to the responsible RCC! - The USMCC: - Continues to send alerts to NOCR destinations until position is confirmed - Sends an NOCR indicating that position is confirmed, if position is confirmed on the first located alert - Will not send an NOCR if it previously sent an alert message with location to a RCC for the site
+- Per C/S, alert messages are sent based on country code and beacon location when the alert is located outside the SRR of country of registration - The USMCC distributes an NOCR to a US RCC when it first receives a located alert for the alert site, and - The alert is for a US-coded beacon but not in a US SRR, or - The alert is for a non-US-coded beacon for a country supported by a US RCC (e.g., Bahamas), but not in that country's SRR.
+These countries are listed in Annex 14 of the RCC Messages Manual - Allows US RCC to ensure that there is a SAR response for (US) beacon - Caution: If NOCR from a MEO alert and the beacon location is serviced by a LEOSAR/GEOSAR only MCC, the alert may not be sent to the responsible RCC! - The USMCC: - Continues to send alerts to NOCR destinations until position is confirmed - Sends an NOCR indicating that position is confirmed, if position is confirmed on the first located alert - Will not send an NOCR if it previously sent an alert message with location to a12